Cycling The Thames Estuary: Thames Barrier to Margate

 Links: Charlton, Thames Barrier, Woolwich Arsenal, Erith, Dartford, Gravesend, Thames and Medway Canal, Rochester, Chatham, Gillingham

-Like all Saturdays the day started with a parkrun, this time at Great Lines Heritage park, just over a mile from from the hotel.
-From there we headed to Chatham Station to get the train to Charlton.
-The Thames Barrier is a 1.4km ride from Charlton Station.
+Like all Saturdays, the day started with a quick parkrun, this time at Great Lines Heritage Park, just over a mile from the hotel.
+From there, we headed to Chatham Station to catch the train to Charlton.
+The Thames Barrier is a very easy 1.4km ride from Charlton Station to officially begin the ride.

-Navigation is straightforward, keeping to the NCN Route 1 all the way to Chatham.
-The first 20km hugs the riverside passing a mix of pleasant gentrified areas like Woolwich Arsenal and ugly industrial parts.
-After Erith the Route 1 cuts south away from the river to Dartford avoiding the entrance to the Queen Elizabeth Bridge.
-We had planned a coffee and cake stop in Dartford but nothing inspired us so we carried on.
-By the time we reached Gravesend we were really hungry and, as pubs were open by then, were optimistic about finding food.
-We found Gravesend equally inspiring so didn’t stop there either.
+Navigation is very straightforward: you simply keep to NCN Route 1 all the way to Chatham.
+The first 20km hugs the riverside, passing a real mix of pleasant, gentrified areas like Woolwich Arsenal and much grittier industrial parts.
+After Erith, Route 1 cuts south away from the river towards Dartford to bypass the sprawling entrance to the Queen Elizabeth II Bridge.
+We had originally planned a coffee and cake stop in Dartford, but nothing really inspired us, so we carried on.
+By the time we reached Gravesend, we were genuinely hungry and optimistic about finding pub food.
+We found Gravesend equally uninspiring, so we didn't stop there either.

-After Gravesend the scenery becomes much more pleasant.
-With the Route 1 following the disused Thames and Medway Canal.
-Watch out for the obelisk that marks the half-way point between the cities of London and Rochester.
-The Route 1 leaves the canal at Lower Higham which, conveniently for us, also has a train station.
-Brian was having problems with his wheel after several punctures and we’d run out of options to fix it at the road-side.
-Here we decided that Brian would head to Chatham by train and I would finish the first day on my own.
+After Gravesend, the scenery becomes significantly more pleasant, with Route 1 following the towpath of the disused Thames and Medway Canal.
+Keep an eye out for the historic obelisk that marks the exact halfway point between the cities of London and Rochester.
+Route 1 eventually leaves the canal at Lower Higham, which conveniently happens to have a train station.
+Brian was having serious problems with his wheel after several punctures, and we had run out of options to fix it at the roadside.
+We decided that Brian would head to Chatham by train, and I would finish the first day on my own.

 Day 2: Chatham to Margate